alfonsocv12/orator-model-validator/README.rst

 How to use it
 =============

-this is and example of how to implementend on your code
+this is an example of how to implement on your code

 .. code-block:: python